 top of page

-Growing up in the San Francisco Bay Area shaped my own sense of storytelling - one rooted in community, identity, and the everyday rhythms that define local culture.
-I’m drawn to stories where music, movement, and memory intersect, transforming real lives into cinematic experiences that resonate on a human level.
+Growing up in the San Francisco Bay Area shaped my approach to storytelling, grounding it in community, identity, and everyday culture.
+I’m drawn to the places where music, movement, and memory meet, transforming real lives into cinematic experiences.

-Outside of film, I produce and DJ instrumental Hip-Hop and electronic music as maajikol, exploring how sound and storytelling can move together.
-Whether behind the camera or behind the decks, I’m driven by one goal - to amplify voices and capture the soul of the Bay.
+Outside of film, I produce and DJ instrumental hip hop and electronic music as maajikol, exploring how sound and story move together to amplify voices and capture the soul of the Bay.

 bottom of page